joerghoh/cq5-healthcheck/README.md

 * If there are less mbeans available than configured in the property "bundle.threshold" (service "HealthCheck service"), the overall status is "CRITICAL".

-This reflects a situation, where bundles are not loaded and therefor mbeans and their checks are not available.
+This reflects a situation, where bundles are not loaded and therefore mbeans and their checks are not available.
 In most cases this occurs during startup time and will go away, when all bundles activated and their services are running.